brando90/ultimate-utils/prompts/writing_ml_research/discussion_section.md

 Do not sound exaggerated or pompous.
 Keep it concise, scientific, direct, use the active voice.
 Follow the instructions conditioned by the example provided above.
+The discussion section should be similar in length to the top example i.e. 1, 2 or 3 paragraphs.
 Provide 3 re-phrased options:

 # Prompt: